tyconsulting/blog.tyang.github.io/_posts/2015-06-24-automating-opsmgr-part-1-introducing-opsmgrextended-powershell-sma-module.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/06/SNAGHTMLa03ddea.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTMLa03ddea" src="http://blog.tyang.org/wp-content/uploads/2015/06/SNAGHTMLa03ddea_thumb.png" alt="SNAGHTMLa03ddea" width="361" height="430" border="0" /></a>

 The <a href="http://blogs.technet.com/b/orchestrator/archive/2013/11/04/service-management-automation-portable-modules-what-why-and-how.aspx" target="_blank">portable modules</a> are not real modules.
-They are like the middle man between your runbooks and the “real” Integration Modules.
+They are like the middle man between your runbooks and the "real" Integration Modules.
 It takes your input parameters and call the activities from the real module for you. i.e.

 <a href="http://blog.tyang.org/wp-content/uploads/2015/06/image11.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/06/image_thumb11.png" alt="image" width="649" height="106" border="0" /></a>

-In order to use the OperationsManager-Portable module in SMA, you must firstly manually install the “real” OpsMgr 2012 PowerShell module on all the SMA runbook servers.
+In order to use the OperationsManager-Portable module in SMA, you must firstly manually install the "real" OpsMgr 2012 PowerShell module on all the SMA runbook servers.
 One of the great feature that SMA offers is being able to automatically deploy Integration Modules to all runbook servers once been imported into SMA.
-But for the portable modules, this is not the case, as you must manually install the “real” modules by yourself.
+But for the portable modules, this is not the case, as you must manually install the "real" modules by yourself.
 The other limitation is, it still only just offers whatever is available in the native OpsMgr 2012 PowerShell module.

 With all these limitations in mind, I have developed a brand new custom OpsMgr PowerShell / SMA Module OpsMgrExtended to fill some of these gaps.